 - Take time for each other.
 Every couple needs time alone, but it is critical for the parents of a special-needs child who need time to process their stress and reconnect.
 Getting this time can be difficult because finding competent childcare can be a challenge, especially if the child’s disability is serious.
 But even when date nights out are impossible, it is essential that a couple at least carve out some time at home where they can be alone to play, pray, talk, and be intimate with each other.
 Studies consistently show that people who deal with stress by reaching out, instead of pulling in, can learn to thrive despite–or even because of–their challenging circumstances.
 Cling to each other in good times and bad.

 - Seek help quickly.
-When you are travelling down the road of raising a special-needs child, you can’t afford a breakdown.
-Seek assistance at the first sign that you are experience a spiritual, emotional, or relational problem that you aren’t sure how to get through on your own.
+When you are traveling down the road of raising a special-needs child, you can’t afford a breakdown.
+Seek assistance at the first sign that you are experiencing a spiritual, emotional, or relational problem that you aren’t sure how to get through on your own.
 Most disabilities have national organizations dedicated to researching treatments and supporting families.
-Contact them early, and become involved in your local chapter and any support groups, social outlets or advocacy opportunities they offer.
+Contact them early, and become involved in your local chapter and any support groups, social outlets, or advocacy opportunities they offer.

 Additionally, make sure that you are getting regular spiritual direction, and even if your family is doing well, strike up a relationship with a counselor you can trust so that if you need an answer to a quick parenting question or require a marital adjustment, you don’t have to spend weeks looking for competent help.
 Prior planning helps assure that help will be available right when you need it.